Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-game-of-dilemmas/_index.md

 boardgame: true

 title: "The Game of Dilemmas"
-headerTitle: "The Game of Dilemmas | Create the juiciest dilemmas that have players doubt themselves."
+headerTitle: "Create the juiciest dilemmas that have players doubt themselves"
 blurb: "Combine a positive and negative card from your hand to create a dilemma.
 If yours is the most controversial, you score the most points!"

 extraCSS: true
 downloadLink: "https://drive.google.com/drive/folders/1b-raHI4BNZjow8E4X9Qc7ZLWbr4jZ3ne" # already updated!

-fullHeaderImg: "the_game_of_dilemmas_header"
-headerImg: "the_game_of_dilemmas_header"

-headerThumb: "the_game_of_dilemmas_favicon"

 customHeight: "small"
 headerDarkened: true